-The findings appeared in the February 22, 2005 issue of the Journal of Neurology.
+The findings appeared several years ago in the February 22, 2005 issue of the Journal of Neurology.
+Visit the preceding link for more information, articles and studies on Parkinson's Disease.
 Men who were the most physically active at the start of the study cut their risk of developing Parkinson's disease by 50 percent compared to male study participants who were the least physically active.

 The researchers also found that men who reported regularly strenuous physical activity in early adult life cut the risk for Parkinson's by 60 percent compared to those who did not.
 Alberto Ascherio, senior author and associate professor of nutrition and epidemiology at the Harvard School of Public Health, said: "These are intriguing and promising findings that suggest that physical activity may contribute to the prevention of Parkinson's.
 With a little creativity and planning, even the busiest people can make room for physical activity.
 Think about your daily schedule and look for opportunities to be more active.
 Every little bit helps - so here are some helpful tips:

 - Walk, cycle, jog, skate, etc., to work, school, the store, or place of worship.

 - Park the car farther away from your destination.

 - Get on or off the bus several blocks away.

 - Take the stairs instead of the elevator or escalator.